 Got some chocolate cravings but looking for something that’s healthier?
 Make some of this amazing 3-Minute Chocolate Devil Cake, it only looks sinful!
 This single serving cake is paleo and vegan, and so easy to make

-Heavenly Devil Cake sounds like an oxymoron, but it is the perfect name for this cake.
-Allow me to explain:
+Another name I had for this cake was Heavenly Devil Cake, which might sound like an oxymoron, but it is the perfect name for this cake!
+Let me explain: